 It’s true – the number one sexual complaint among women is low sexual desire.
-Many women come to our office feeling shame about their lack of desire, and have been categorized as “low desire” by their therapists, doctors and their partners.
-If thi
+Many women come to our office feeling shame about their lack of desire and have been categorized as “low desire” by their therapists, doctors and their partners.

-s is your experience, you are not alone.
-We actually find that many relationship suffer from an imbalance in sexual desires.
+If this is your experience, you are not alone.
+We actually find that many relationships suffer from an imbalance in sexual desires.
 There are seven major reasons for low sexual desire:

 A build-up of resentment in your relationship

 When you have been together with your partner for a while, it is often the case that you have gotten into patterns with each other that have to lead to a build-up of frustration and resentment in your relationship.
 If this goes on for too long, you may begin to shut down sexually.
 In sessions, we can help you clear the resentment that has built up and teach you tools so you can continue to work through challenges as they arise instead of letting resentments eat away at your connection.
 Learn the tools for lasting intimacy.

 You have lost the feeling of attraction to your partner

 You might feel excited sexually once in a while but you are generally feeling less attracted to your partner.
 While this may seem like it is largely physical and unchangeable, we have found that attraction can return if you start to experience good seduction.

 You are not getting your Hottest Sexual Movie